Netgate/frr/doc/user/bgp.rst

    The route-flap damping algorithm is compatible with :rfc:`2439`.
 The use of this command is not recommended nowadays.

+   At the moment, route-flap dampening is not working per VRF and is working only for IPv4 unicast and multicast.

 .. seealso::
    https://www.ripe.net/publications/docs/ripe-378